Elision

 Popular posts from this blog

-Human internal organs in Luchazi
+Human physical appearance vocabulary in Luchazi

 Luchazi Grammar